Governance by Design

-I have been researching the sovereignty of technology.
-We, as individuals, have lent so much of our self-sovereignty to our technology, that it has, in effect, become sovereign over us.
+Our individual sovereignty is being suppressed by the sovereignty of the nation state and by the sovereignty of our technological systems.
+We individually have lent so much of our personal sovereignty to our technology, that it has, in effect, also become sovereign over us.

 The technology manifest in our information networks and information systems has become so pervasive and so embedded in our lives that we can no longer exist outside of it.
 And, as it gets more powerful, more leveraged, and more entrenched, the consequences of something going wrong becomes existentially large.